Wilcox Medical Center is working with the Hawaii Department of Health to administer the COVID-19 Vaccine and protect you and your loved ones.

 Schedule an Appointment on Kauai

-Minors ages 16 or 17 years old must be accompanied to their appointment by a parent or guardian.
+Minors ages 12 to 17 years old must be accompanied to their appointment by a parent or guardian.

 Only one appointment per qualified individual is allowed.